merthmagic/bidding/README.md

-# bidding
+# Bidding

-The server side of a bidding app
+The server side of a bidding app.